Marcus Chong

 Marcus Scott Chong (né Wyatt; born July 8, 1967) is an American former actor.
-He played Miguel Mendez in the crime drama, Street Justice (1991–1993), real-life activist Huey P. Newton in Panther (1995), directed by Mario Van Peebles, and Tank in The Matrix (1999), directed by The Wachowskis.
+He played Miguel Mendez in the crime drama, Street Justice (1991–1993), real-life activist Huey P. Newton in Panther (1995), and Tank in The Matrix (1999).

 Early life

 Chong was born in Seattle on July 8, 1967, to an African-American father and a Chinese mother.
 His biological father, Martin Wyatt, was a sports reporter in San Francisco for KGO-TV.
 He was adopted by Tommy and Shelby Chong in 1978.

 Career

 Chong began acting at age nine.
 His first role was portraying the young Frankie Warner in the 1979 miniseries Roots: The Next Generations (1979).
 He was a guest star in Little House on the Prairie, in "Blind Journey: Part 2".

 Chong originated the role of student Lee Cortez in the Broadway production of Stand-Up Tragedy, written by Bill Cain, which opened at the Criterion Center Stage Right and closed in October 1990 after 13 performances.
 The short-lived role nevertheless earned him a 1991 Theatre World Award; he was also nominated Drama Desk Award for Outstanding Featured Actor in a Play.

 In the early 1990s, Chong played the recurring character Miguel Mendez on the TV show Street Justice from 1991 to 1993.
-By 1994, he later appeared in the action series Vanishing Son as Fu Qua Johnson alongside many actors of Asian descent.
+By 1994, he later appeared in the action series Vanishing Son as Fu Qua Johnson alongside many other actors of Asian descent.
 In 1995, he appeared in the music video for "Temptations" with Coolio, Ice-T, and Jada Pinkett Smith.

 In 1999, Chong appeared as Tank in The Matrix.
 Throughout the 2000s decade and briefly the 2010s, Chong has appeared in popular TV shows in supporting guest roles.
 In 2001, he appeared in the third season of the TV series Law & Order: Special Victims Unit and in 2002, appeared in the first season of Law & Order: Criminal Intent.
 In 2009, he appeared in the sixth season of Numb3rs and in 2010, he had a role in the fourth season of Burn Notice.

 Chong's last feature film role was in the 2005 movie The Crow: Wicked Prayer as a character named War.
 The film was released briefly in theaters in Chong's hometown of Seattle, Washington.
 Following this, he's appeared in multiple short films: "Concrete River" (2009), "Son Shine" (2013), and "Not 4 Sale" (2013); the latter in which he plays legendary actor Harry Belafonte.
-Following the last short film Not 4 Sale, Chong has had no acting roles since.
+Following the last short film Not 4 Sale, Chong has had no further acting roles.